bharadwajreddy423/citizen-grievance-chatbot/README.md

 ## 🏗 **Project Features**

  **📝 File Complaints:** Users can describe their grievances in natural language.
+ ** 🆔 Complaint ID Generation & Tracking: Each complaint gets a unique Complaint ID for tracking.
  **🔍 AI Search for Similar Complaints:** The chatbot retrieves relevant past grievances from **Azure AI Search**.
  **🤖 AI-Powered Responses:** The chatbot generates possible solutions using **Azure OpenAI (GPT-4o)**.
  **🎨 User-Friendly Interface:** A sleek **Streamlit UI** for easy interaction.